cython/cython/docs/src/userguide/language_basics.rst

     cdef object ftang(object int):
         ...

-.. note:: Currently, Cython contains a bug not allowing returning ``object`` in
+.. note:: Currently, Cython contains a bug not allowing ``object`` as return annotation in
-    pure python from a C function.
+    pure Python from a C function.
+(GitHub issue :issue:`2529`)

 In the interests of clarity, it is probably a good idea to always be explicit about object parameters in C functions.